Ranbir Kapoor

 The son of actors Rishi Kapoor and Neetu Singh, and the grandson of actor-director Raj Kapoor, Kapoor pursued filmmaking and method acting at the School of Visual Arts and the Lee Strasberg Theatre and Film Institute, respectively.
 He subsequently assisted Sanjay Leela Bhansali on the film Black (2005) and made his acting debut with Bhansali's tragic romance Saawariya (2007), a critical and commercial failure.
 He rose to prominence with the coming-of-age film Wake Up Sid, the romantic comedy Ajab Prem Ki Ghazab Kahani (both 2009), and the political drama Raajneeti (2010).

 Kapoor's performances as a troubled musician in Rockstar (2011) and a cheerful deaf-and-mute man in Barfi!
 (2012) earned him two consecutive Filmfare Awards for Best Actor.
 The romantic comedy Yeh Jawaani Hai Deewani (2013) further established him as a star.
 This was followed by a series of commercial failures, with Ae Dil Hai Mushkil (2016) and Sanju (2018) being the exceptions.
 His portrayal of Sanjay Dutt in the latter won him another Filmfare Award.
-Following a hiatus, he had further commercial success in the fantasy film Brahmāstra: Part One – Shiva (2022), the romantic comedy Tu Jhoothi Main Makkar (2023) and the action drama Animal (2023), with the latter emerging as his highest-grossing release and winning him a fourth Best Actor award at Filmfare.
+Following a hiatus, he had further commercial success in the fantasy film Brahmāstra: Part One – Shiva (2022) and the action drama Animal (2023), with the latter emerging as his highest-grossing release and winning him a fourth Best Actor award at Filmfare.

 In addition to his acting career, Kapoor supports charities and causes.
 He is also a co-owner of the Indian Super League football team Mumbai City FC.
-He is married to the actress Alia Bhatt, with whom he has a daughter.
+He is married to the actress Alia Bhatt, with whom he has a daughter, Raha.

 Early life and background

-Ranbir Kapoor was born on 28 September 1982 in Bombay, Maharashtra, India to Rishi Kapoor and Neetu Singh, both actors of the Hindi film industry.
+Ranbir Kapoor was born on 28 September 1982 in Bombay to Rishi Kapoor and Neetu Singh, both actors in Hindi cinema.
 He is the great-grandson of Prithviraj Kapoor and the grandson of actor-director Raj Kapoor.
-His elder sister, Riddhima (born 1980), is an interior and fashion designer.
-Kapoor is of Punjabi descent, born to a Hindu father and a Sikh mother.
-He was educated at the Bombay Scottish School.
-The actor Randhir Kapoor is his uncle, and his daughters, actresses Karisma Kapoor and Kareena Kapoor, are his first cousins.
+His elder sister, Riddhima Kapoor Sahni (born 1980), is an interior and fashion designer.
+Kapoor is of Punjabi descent on both sides, born to a Hindu father and a Sikh mother.
+He grew up in a secular environment.
+He was educated at the Bombay Scottish School, Mahim.
+The actor Randhir Kapoor is his paternal uncle, and his daughters, actresses Karisma Kapoor and Kareena Kapoor, are his paternal first cousins.